Walter V. Davidson House

-The Walter V. Davidson House, located at 57 Tillinghast Place in Buffalo, New York, was designed by Frank Lloyd Wright and built in 1908.
+The Walter V. Davidson House, located at 57 Tillinghast Place in Buffalo, New York, United States, was designed by Frank Lloyd Wright and built in 1908.
 It is an example of Wright's Prairie School architectural style.
 The house is a contributing property to the Parkside East Historic District, a neighborhood laid out by renowned American landscape architect Frederick Law Olmsted in 1876, and also a City of Buffalo landmark.

-The Client
+Client

 Wright's patron, Walter V. Davidson, had joined the Larkin Company in Buffalo as the advertising manager in 1906.
 Davidson was introduced to Wright by fellow Larkin executive Darwin D. Martin.
 Wright had arrived in Buffalo in 1903 to build the existing house for Martin, and Martin was instrumental in selecting Wright as the architect for the Larkin Administration Building, in downtown Buffalo, Wright's first major commercial project.
 Consequently, Wright was commissioned to build a house by Davidson, and in turn another Larkin employee William R. Heath.
 Davidson left both the house and the Larkin Company in 1913 to establish the Davidson Shoe Company.